AndrewWhitaker/go-url-shortener/README.md

 | `GET`         | `/api/v1/shorturls/:slug/clicks` | Get analytics data associated with the given slug

 ## Architecture and Design

+### High-Level Assumptions

+One important part of the requirements that drives the design of this system is that the requirement calls for an _internal service for our company_.
+A few conclusions arise from this requirement:

+1. The largest companies are millions of employees.
+We're not told how large "our company" in the requirements is, but let's assume that it's 1,000,000 employees.
+Furthermore, let's assume that 5% of employees create shorturls.
+Those employees each create 3 short URLs on average.
+That's **150,000** short URLs.
+This is by no means an application that needs to deal with a large volume of data.
+2. Our application is going to be read heavy, relative to our write load.
+3. We'll probably launch this on our internal company network; external users are not allowed.

+The biggest takeaway I came to here was that building something simple will probably serve us well.

+As an internal tool, I also decided to deprioritize user-specific functionality.
+The initial version of our application allows anyone to delete any short URL.
+For an initial launch of an internal tool, I think this is probably OK.
+Later on, we can integrate our employees if that's functionality we'd like to add.

 ### High Level Overview